ShubhsSynergy28/Employee_Mngmt_Sys_PHP/README.md

    cd Employee_Mngmt_Sys_PHP
    ```
 3. **Import the database**
-   - Locate the `employee_mgmt.sql` file (if available) in the repository.
+   - Locate the `models/employeemgmt.sql` file (if available) in the repository.
    - Open **phpMyAdmin** and create a new database (e.g., `employee_mgmt`).
-   - Import the `employee_mgmt.sql` file into the newly created database.
+   - Import the `employeemgmt.sql` file into the newly created database.
 4. **Configure database connection**
    - Open `config.php` and update the database credentials:
      ```php